Preparing for Climate Change in the Upper Willamette River Basin

 The MAPSS Team at the USDA Forest Service Pacific Northwest Research Station downscaled projected changes in temperature, precipitation, fire patterns, and native vegetation distribution.
 This data was mapped and analyzed by scientists at the Geos Institute.
 The Geos Institute and the CLI presented the projections to a panel of scientists and natural resource managers to assess the likely impacts of climate change on natural systems (aquatic and terrestrial species and habitats).
 This panel was also asked to identify strategies for increasing ecological resistance and resilience.
 Using these findings, a panel of leaders, managers and experts identified the likely risks to built infrastructure, economic systems (e.g., agriculture, forestry, business), and human systems (e.g., health, education, emergency services.
 They also recommended strategies and policies to enhance the capacity of these systems to withstand and adapt to climate change.

 Outcomes and Conclusions

 In addition, both panels called for new and expanded forms of governance; for example, adopting transboundary governance models, utilizing scenario planning, and incorporating diverse and inclusive stakeholder participation into planning.
 The results of the report are intended as a starting point for addressing the likely effects of climate change impacts in the Upper Willamette River Basin.
 Because it is an initial step, particulars such as actions or agency responsibilities required to implement strategies still need to be identified.

-Kershner, J. (2010).
+Kershner, J. (2021).
 Preparing for Climate Change in the Upper Willamette River Basin[Case study on a project of the Geos Institute].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/preparing-climate-change-upper-willame...
-(Last updated December 2010)
+Retrieved from CAKE: https://www.cakex.org/case-studies/preparing-climate-change-upper-willa… (Last updated September 2021)